Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ```

-Lets check our rate limits have been accepted.
-Note we have set it artificially low for demo purposes.
+To check our rate limits have been accepted, run:

 ```bash
 kubectl get ratelimitpolicy ${gatewayName}-rlp -n ${gatewayNS} -o=jsonpath='{.status.conditions[?(@.type=="Accepted")].message}'
 ```

-Lets check the programmed state of our gateway listener again.
+Let's check the programmed state of our gateway listener once more:

 ```bash
 kubectl get gateway ${gatewayName} -n ${gatewayNS} -o=jsonpath='{.status.listeners[0].conditions[?(@.type=="Programmed")].message}'
 ```

-Should have no errors anymore.
-Note it can take a minute or two for the letsencrypt cert to be issued.
+We should have no errors. **Note:** it can take a minute or two for the LetsEncypt ACME certificate to be issued

 ### Setup our DNS

-So with our gateway deployed, secured and protected, next we will apply a `DNSPolicy` to bring traffic to our gateway for the assigned listener hosts.
-This policy will configure how traffic reaches the gateways deployed to our cluster(s).
-In this case it will setup a loadbalanced strategy, which will mean it will provide a form of RoundRobin response to DNS clients.
-We also define default GEO, this doesn't have an immediate impact but rather is a "catchall" to put records under and so that when/if we enable geo routing on our gateways (covered later), the default is defined for any users outside of the specified gateway GEOs ensuring all users regardless of their geo will be able to reach our gateway (more later).
-We also define a default weight.
-All records will receive this weight meaning they will be returned in a RoundRobin manner.
+Having secured and deployed our gateway, the next step involves applying a `DNSPolicy` to direct traffic toward our gateway via the assigned listener hosts.
+This policy orchestrates traffic flow to the gateways within our clusters.
+Specifically, it establishes a load-balanced strategy, using a round-robin method for responding to DNS clients.
+Additionally, we establish a default geo setting.
+This setting acts as a universal fallback, categorising records under a broad default, ready for future configurations.
+This setup ensures that should geo-routing be activated on our gateways (to be discussed later), a default will already be in place for any users outside the specified gateway geos, allowing access from any location.
+We also set a default weight for all records, ensuring uniform application to maintain round-robin distribution.

 ```bash
 kubectl apply -f - <<EOF